vmware-tanzu/tanzu-dev-portal/content/practices/solution-prioritization/index.md

    - Y-Axis — Lower User Value (bottom) to Higher User Value (top)

    {{% callout %}}
-   Tip: Make sure you define “higher value” in relationship to the top “how might we...” questions
+   **Tip**: Make sure you define “higher value” in relationship to the top “how might we...” questions
    {{% /callout %}}

    If whiteboard space is limited, you can do this exercise on a window